catskull/likes/README.md

 # 👍 Likes
-A social network in a single HTML tag
+A decentralized social network in a single HTML tag

 More info: https://likes.catskull.net